PJDuszynski/PJDuszynski/README.md

-Creating AI is a bad idea and we should stop.
+GitHub is trying really hard to be a social media site.